 Through digital civic participation, technology has opened up more ways for people to connect with their communities and share their thoughts.

-Let’s discover several of the most common ways modern technologies boost engagement in society:
+Let’s discover several of the most common digital civic engagement examples or ways modern technologies boost engagement in society:

 - Social media.
-People use Instagram, Facebook, and other social media to express their opinions on vital topics and issues.
+People use Instagram, Facebook, and other social media for digital volonteering and to express their opinions on vital topics and issues.
 Politicians and public institutions use these platforms to communicate with society, share information, and receive feedback.
 As of 2019, 72% of Americans used at least one social media site, highlighting the potential reach of digital civic engagement initiatives.

 - Mobile apps.
 Mobile applications can boost online civic engagement in their communities.
 Apps such as “SeeClickFix” enable citizens to report non-emergency neighborhood issues, which can be forwarded to the local government.